UVicMartletplace/martletplace/apps/algorithm/search/README.md

 1. Clone repository.

-2. In martletplace directory run `docker-compose up -–build`.
+2. In martletplace directory run `docker-compose up --build -d`.
 This step may take a while (few minutes to build) as it is as large application.
+The -d flag makes the process run in the background.

-3. Successful output looks like this at the end (takes a while):
+3. In a second terminal, run `docker-compose logs -f` to tail the logs as it builds.
+Successful output looks like this at the end (takes a while):

 ```
 	martletplace_database       | 2024-06-27 03:52:57.947 GMT [36] STATEMENT:  FETCH FORWARD 1 FROM "c_7fa83c326a80_3"